Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Notre Dame Performance Insights

+- Offensively, Notre Dame is averaging 70.1 points per game this season in conference action.
+As a comparison, its season average (75 points per game) is 4.9 PPG higher.

+- The Fighting Irish are scoring 79.3 points per game in home games.
+On the road, they are averaging 68.8 points per contest.

-- Notre Dame surrenders 56.8 points per game in home games this year, compared to 57.9 away from home.
+- Notre Dame allows 56.8 points per game when playing at home this season, compared to 57.9 away from home.

-- In their last 10 games, the Fighting Irish have been racking up 68.5 points per game, an average that's a little lower than the 75 they've scored over the course of the 2022-23 season.
+- The Fighting Irish have been putting up 68.5 points per game in their last 10 times on the court, an average that's slightly lower than the 75 they've scored over the course of the 2022-23 campaign.

 © 2023 Data Skrive.
 All rights reserved.